 Results

 Figure 1.
 Methods overview.
-A) Coactivation with the rest of the brain for each voxel in medial frontal cortex ROI was calculated and used to create a distance matrix of voxels; k-means clustering was applied to distance matrix resulting in spatially distinct clusters.
+A) Coactivation with the rest of the brain for each voxel in medial frontal cortex ROI was calculated and used to create a distance matrix of MFC voxels; k-means clustering was applied to distance matrix resulting in spatially distinct clusters.
 We functionally characterized each cluster by determining which cognitive functions best differentiated studies that activated each cluster, from those that did not.

 Functionally separable components of medial frontal cortex

 Our first goal was to identify functionally dissociable spatial regions in the human medial frontal cortex (Figure 1A).
-Our region of interest (ROI) spanned the entire medial surface of frontal cortex bilaterally, including the entirety of the supplementary motor area (SMA), pre-SMA, anterior cingulate cortex, medial prefrontal cortex, and medial aspects of the frontopolar and orbitofrontal cortex.
-We identified putatively separable of medial frontal cortex on the basis of shared coactivation profiles with the rest of the brain (Chang et al, 2013This approach - voxels.
-We determined the pattern of coactivation between each mFC voxel to the rest of the brain and generated a distance matrix representing how similarly mFC voxels coactivate with the rest of the brain.
-We then k-means clustering.
-Because structure-to-function mappings can be identified at scales, we 2 through 15. plateau
+Our MFC region of interest (ROI) spanned the entire medial surface of frontal cortex bilaterally, including the entirety of the supplementary motor area (SMA), pre-SMA, anterior cingulate cortex, medial prefrontal cortex, and medial aspects of the frontopolar and orbitofrontal cortex.
+We identified putatively separable divisions of medial frontal cortex on the basis of shared coactivation profiles with the rest of the brain (Toro et al., 2008; Smith et al., 2010; Chang et al, 2013).
+This approach exploits the likelihood of a voxel co-activating with another voxel across studies in the meta-analytic database, analogous to the functional coupling of individual voxels across time in resting state functional connectivity MRI (rs-fMRI) analyses.
+Voxels that showed similar patterns of connectivity with a dimensionally-reduced representation of the rest of the brain were grouped into homogenous clusters using the k-means clustering algorithm.
+Because structure-to-function mappings can be identified at multiple spatial scales, we iteratively extracted 2- through 15-cluster solutions.
+Permutation analyses indicated that the null hypothesis of random clustering could be rejected for all solutions (p < .001), with silhouette scores reaching local maxima at 3 at clusters and started to plateau at 9 clusters, reaching an absolute maximum at 12 clusters (SI Figure 1).
+We focus here on the 3- and 9-cluster solutions, which provide insight into the functional topography of MFC at two different scales: broad functional zones and fine-grained regions.
+Figures for 6, 12, and 15 clusters are available in the supplemental material (SI Figure 2).